Fuyuki0312/CNNtention-vs-ResNet18-digit-classification/README.md

 ## Overview
 - Task: Comparing CNN model built from scratch and a ResNet18 model in Handwritten Numerical Image Classification (from 0 to 9)
 - Model: Convolutional Neural Network (CNN)
-- Goal: Building a CNN model from scratch, comparing the model with ResNet18 and implementing an interactive demonstration
+- Goal: Building a CNN model from scratch, comparing the model with ResNet18 on a custom dataset and implementing an interactive demonstration

 ## Why choosing CNN